Arts & Cultural District

 The City has hired CivicMoxie, LLC to create a plan for the new arts district to: Civic Moxies's analysis included.

 *Conducting a survey of artists and arts/cultural organizations to determine space and affordability needs

 *Recommendation of policies, governance and zoning to support arts and cultural uses and protect and grow affordable work and work/live spaces

-The Arts & Cultural District Plan is being finalized by the Department of Development and its consultant, Civic Moxie, hired to lead the effort.
+The Arts & Cultural District Plan is being finalized by the Department of Development and Civic Moxie.
 The plan will include zoning recommendations for an area of the district to create live work space for artists.
 Concurrent to the establishment of an Arts and Cultural District, the City is working to update and implement a new Comprehensive Plan assisted by a state grant.
-The recommended zoning changes for the Arts & Cultural District will be a part of the Comprehensive Plan to be approved by City Council in the Fall of this year.
+The recommended zoning changes for the Arts & Cultural District will be a part of the Comprehensive Plan to be approved by City Council.